lauralissette/CSE598/project1/README.md

  (1) **ssh_instructions.md.**  This file contains instructions for accessing the AWS Virtual Machine.

- (2) **prereqs.md.**  This file provides instructions for installing the prerequisites you and the environment for HyperLedger Composer.
+ (2) **prereqs.md.**  This file provides instructions for installing the prerequisites you need and the environment for HyperLedger Composer.

  (3) **walkthrough.md.**  This file walks you through the process of building your first network.